 Thank you for reading.
 God Bless.

-20 thoughts on “September 10th- Suicide Prevention Awareness Day
+20 responses to “September 10th- Suicide Prevention Awareness Day”

 1. Thanks for sharing this much needed perspective, Matt.
 I know good Christian people who think it’s shameful to even TALK about suicide.
 Well, the elephant in the room isn’t going away.
 Like you said, just speaking up and asking someone is they are ok can make a difference.
 Blessings!